From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Evaluation

 \subsection{RQ4: End-to-End Performance}

-We evaluate the end-to-end performance of ZK-Coder.
-To the best of our knowledge, since no prior work directly addresses zero-knowledge program generation from natural language, we establish a simple but meaningful baseline: directly prompting the model to produce circuit code from the task description and input specification, without any sketching, retrieval, or repair.
-This setting captures the raw capability of LLMs and provides a lower bound against which the contributions of \textsc{ZK-Coder} can be measured.
+We evaluate \textsc{ZK-Coder}'s end-to-end performance.
+To the best of our knowledge, since no prior work directly addresses ZK program generation from natural language, we establish a simple but meaningful baseline: prompting the model to generate ZK code directly from task descriptions, with a summary of the target DSL's grammar and few-shot examples.
+This setting captures the raw capability of LLMs as a lower bound.
+We provide more baselines in \S~\ref{subsec:ablation-study}.

-During the evaluation, we meticulously document the performance for the pipeline in three key stages: (1)~\emph{Sketch correctness} measures whether the initial ZK sketch produced from the natural language description is correct by passing all hidden test cases; (2)~\emph{Repair pass rate} is conditioned on all correctly generated sketches, and reports the fraction of these that can be successfully repaired by the interactive repair loop; (3)~\emph{Program correctness} is conditioned on all successfully repaired programs, and measures the proportion that pass all hidden test cases.
+We meticulously document the performance for the pipeline in three key stages: (1)~\emph{Sketch correctness} measures whether the initial constraint sketch (in ZKSL) produced from the natural language description is correct by passing all hidden test cases; (2)~\emph{Repair pass rate} is conditioned on all correctly generated sketches, and reports the fraction of these that can be successfully repaired by the interactive repair loop; (3)~\emph{Program correctness} is conditioned on all successfully repaired programs, and measures the proportion that pass all hidden test cases.
 The final \emph{overall accuracy} aggregates across the full pipeline, reflecting end-to-end program generation accuracy.
 In addition, we report the \emph{average token cost} for each model, which quantifies the spending.